 Microsoft approves $40 bln share repurchase program

-Sept 18 (Reuters) - Microsoft Corp MSFT.O said on Wednesday its board had approved a new share repurchase program of up to $40 billion.
+Sept 18 (Reuters) - Microsoft Corp MSFT.O said on Wednesday its board had approved a new share repurchase program of up to $40 billion and raised its quarterly dividend.

+Microsoft, which said it would hold its annual shareholders meeting on Dec.
+4, also declared a quarterly dividend of 51 cents per share, 11% higher than the preceding quarter.

-The share repurchase program, which has no expiration date, may be terminated at any time, the company said.
+The repurchase program, which has no expiration date, may be terminated at any time.

+The Redmond, Washington-based company returned $7.7 billion to shareholders in the form of share repurchases and dividends in the fourth quarter of fiscal year 2019.

 (Reporting by Debroop Roy in Bengaluru; Editing by Shounak Dasgupta)